6.4 Aerial-Ground Fusion

 Output: 3D Gaussian Splat (3DGS).
 Photorealistic rendered model viewable in LCC Viewer, suitable for walkthroughs, client delivery, and web publishing.

 Ground data input: Raw scanning data only.
 The output of a completed Map Fusion project cannot be used as ground data.
-Maximum 10 ground segments, total duration under 200 minutes (same constraints as standard Map Fusion).
+Up to 10 segments under a 200-minute total (the Map Fusion segment ceiling); plan each segment at 20 to 30 minutes, sized to the workstation (Section 4).

-Fusion method: Single aerial image set uploaded alongside the L2 Pro ground scan.
+Fusion method: Single aerial image set uploaded alongside the ground scan.

 LixelStudio Pipeline